julitiux/julitiux/content/posts/the_rust_programming_language.md

 }
 ```

-The user could always interrupt the program by using the keyboard shortcut CTRL-C
+The user could always interrupt the program by using the keyboard shortcut CTRL-C.

 ## Quitting After a Correct Guess

-Let's program the game to quit when the user wins by adding a break statement
+Let's program the game to quit when the user wins by adding a break statement.

 ```rust
 // --snip--